goction/goction/README.md

 ## Security

-Goction uses an API token to secure requests.
+Goction uses an API token to secure API requests and a username/password combination for dashboard access.
 To display your current API token:

 ```bash
 goction token
 ```

-Ensure you keep this token confidential and change it regularly.
+Ensure you keep this token and your dashboard credentials confidential and change them regularly.

 ## Logging

 Logs are managed by logrus and are written to the file specified in the configuration.
-They can be viewed via the dashboard or by using the `goction logs` command.
-For systemd service logs, use `sudo journalctl -u goction`.
+They can be viewed via the dashboard, by using the `goction logs` command, or for systemd service logs, use `sudo journalctl -u goction`.

 ## Troubleshooting